 MulteFire will operate solely in unlicensed or shared spectrum for all purposes — including for data, signaling and all other operations.
 As a result, MulteFire is different in that manner and its performance is optimized for the unlicensed case without a robust anchor in licensed spectrum.
 However, the coverage and capacity performance of the LAA unlicensed spectrum would be very similar to that of MulteFire.

 The MulteFire Alliance published its Release 1.0 specification in January 2017 and made it publicly available in April 2017.
 The Release 1.0 specification delivers an end-to-end architecture that supports the deployment of a MulteFire network today.
 The completion of MulteFire 1.1, an evolution of MulteFire 1.0 technology, was announced in December 2018.
 MulteFire 1.1 further expands business opportunities by providing a broader range of services, such as eMTC and NB-IoT in unlicensed spectrum, and access to new spectrum bands.
 Release 1.1 will be published to Alliance members in January 2019 with public availability by mid-2019.

 Q: Do you propose MulteFire to use regular LTE in unlicensed spectrum?

-Similar to LTE-U/LAA, MulteFire will use the signals and channelization of LTE, while needing to support the specific unlicensed band (e.g. 5 GHz) and follow country specific regulations defined for unlicensed spectrum.
+Similar to LTE-U/LAA, MulteFire uses the signals and channelization of LTE, while needing to support the specific unlicensed band (e.g. 5 GHz) and follow country specific regulations defined for unlicensed spectrum.
 MulteFire is also envisioned to support waveform enhancements to LTE for wider bandwidth.

 Q: How do you protect Wi-Fi, what is the impact?

-Q: What unlicensed spectrum frequency bands are envisioned for deployment of MulteFire?
+Q: What unlicensed and shared spectrum frequency bands are envisioned for deployment of MulteFire?